 Havana, Cuba

 Citation: Beck, Maegan.
 "To the Man Whose Name I Know: Encounter and the Responsibility of Witness."
-Forthcoming, 2026.
+2026.

 To the Man Whose Name I Know: Encounter and the Responsibility of Witness Site-specific documentation, Havana, 2023.